LunarWatcher/lunarwatcher.github.io/til/emacs/customising-underline-styles.md

+---
+{
+    "title": "Customising underline styles in an emacs theme" }
+---
 # Customising underline styles in an emacs theme
 The underline property can also be a list that takes a `:style`:
 ```lisp